BrentLongstreet/BoardFloodFill/README.md

 # BoardFloodFill

-A board game that utilizes recursion to light the surrounding around the player.
+A board game that utilizes recursion to light the player's surrounding.

 # What I Learned